How to Keep Your Digitally Connected Customer Happy

 The entire experience might have taken a total of five minutes.
 And here’s the kicker, because she’s rarely ever home, I even changed the delivery point while it was en route via the UPS website (see Figure 2).
 That’s right, a pleasant customer experience across different suppliers!

-The big difference between the frustrating, the very frustrating and the much rarer pleasing virtual experience is without a doubt a well-defined and tested customer journey.
+The big difference between the customer vs. user experience and between the frustrating, the very frustrating and the much rarer pleasing digital experience is without a doubt a well-defined and tested customer journey.
 One that anticipates my thoughts and feelings at each and every touchpoint.
-An intentional path not only keeping me happy but on the straight and narrow.
+An intentional path not only giving me a happy customer experience but one that keeps me on the straight and narrow.
 At Accelare, we call the effort to design such pleasant journeys Purpose Driven Customer Experience (PDCX).

-While User Experience (UX) often speaks of lofty goals like delivering a “delightful experience” or improving Net Promotor Scores as outcomes, Purpose Driven CX views them as by-products, focusing instead on what really matters (typically, but not exclusively, a transactional exchange).
-It’s kind of like dating, while a nice dining experience is important, it in itself does not make for a successful outcome.
+User Experience (UX) is too often built with lofty goals and buzzwords like delivering a ‘delightful experience’ or improving Net Promotor Scores as outcomes with no way to truly achieve it.
+In a happy customer experience, these are just benefits of the ripple effect when you focus on what really matters to improve the customer experience.
+CX design is kind of like dating, while a nice dining experience is important, it alone does not make for a successful outcome.

-So how do we go about determining the 'connected customer’s' beliefs, feelings, and behaviors?
-The first order of business is to conduct an extended market segmentation exercise that uses both quantitative attributes (e.g., demographics, geographics, and behavior) as well as qualitative techniques such as psychographics (see Figure 4).
+So how do we go about identifying a connected customer’s beliefs, feelings, and behaviors to improve the customer experience?
+The first order of business is to conduct extended market segmentation with both quantitative attributes (e.g., demographics, geographics, and behavior) and qualitative techniques such as psychographics (see Figure 4).

-Once developed, the market segmentation model is fleshed out into a portfolio of personas, or customer archetypes, that describe your connected customer in casual, relatable language, documented in a series of vignettes.
-These personas then become the design spec. for the customer touchpoint messaging illustrated earlier in Figure 3: Purpose Driven CX: Awareness, Interest, Desire, Action.
+Once developed, the extended market segmentation model is fleshed out into a portfolio of personas, or customer archetypes, that describe your digitally connected customer in casual, relatable language, documented in a series of vignettes.